nagiatzi/rodopiAviation/README.md

 # Description
-This time, after reading and exploring other templates, i opted to deliver a modern webpage about a virtual Aviation Acadedy School, located in my town, Komotini.
+This time, after reading and exploring other templates, i opted to deliver a modern webpage about a virtual aviation acadedy school, located in my town, Komotini.

 # Credits: